forest-snow/CMSC828L/Problem Set 2/README.md

 * If you can find a meaningful bug in the data processing code, some sort of extra credit will be awarded

-* Make sure you split the data into testing and training sets in your code
+* Make sure you split the data into testing and training sets in your code where appropriate

 * You must use Python 3.5 or greater